Decay of streaks and rolls in plane Couette-Poiseuille flow: Decay process

 The equivalent plots to Figs.~\ref{fig:SnapRef425}, \ref{fig:ExEzRef425}, and \ref{fig:FtxFtzRef425} are shown in figures \ref{fig:SnapRef600}, \ref{fig:ExEzRef600} and \ref{fig:FtxFtzRef600} for the case of $\Rey_f=600$.
-It can be seen in Fig.~\ref{fig:ExEzRef600} that $E_{x}$ and $E_{z}$ suddenly decrease which indicates that the flow has changed to a less turbulent state.
-This state is described as a transient plateau by \cite{BottinChate1998} and \cite{Monchaux2020jfm}.
+It can be seen in figure~\ref{fig:ExEzRef600} that $E_{x}$ and $E_{z}$ suddenly decrease which indicates that the flow has changed to a less turbulent state (smaller $F_x$).
 As the decay is rapid and the number and range of data points is limited, an exponential fit does not provide a good fit to the data.
 On the other hand, the decay times $\tau_x$ and $\tau_z$ are always well-defined and can be used to quantify the decay over a wide range of Reynolds numbers.
-Therefore, we used them in section~\ref{Variation of characteristic time with $Re$} to study the influence of $\Rey$ on the decay process.
+Therefore, we used them in section~\ref{Variation of characteristic time with $Re$} to study the influence of $\Rey_f$ on the decay process.

-After some time, the turbulent patches were advected away from the measured window towards reservoir $2$ (see Fig. ~\ref{fig:SnapRef600} ($c$) and ($g$)).
-We also observed that the streaks can re-enter the measured field from reservoir $1$.
-This can be observed in the snapshots of Fig. ~\ref{fig:SnapRef600} ($d$) and ($h$) and explained the local maximum energy at $t\approx 2430$ in Fig. ~\ref{fig:ExEzRef600}.
+After some time, the turbulent patches were advected away from the measurement window towards reservoir $2$ (see figure~\ref{fig:SnapRef600}($c$) and ($g$)).
+We also observed that the streaks can re-enter the observation area from reservoir $1$.
+This can be observed in the snapshots of figure~\ref{fig:SnapRef600}($d$) and ($h$) and help explain the local maximum in energy at $t\approx 2430$ in figure~\ref{fig:ExEzRef600}.
 We will discuss these effects in detail in section~\ref{Advection of turbulent spots}, where we show that the first stage of the decay discussed here is not affected by this noise.